 Returning MORE to On-Site WOrk: General Information for All MAUs

-Four Guiding Principles that Informed this Work
+Four Guiding Principles for Returning to On-Site Work

 - Health & Safety: Maintaining a continuous focus on the health and safety of all individuals in the MSU community.

 - Meeting our Mission: Ensure the successful delivery of our teaching, research, and outreach imperatives through multiple modalities.

 - Employee Support: Providing leaders with resources to connect and collaborate with all employees ensures their well-being and success in their work.

 - Building Community: Commit to efforts that increase cross-functional work, interpersonal connections and a culture that pursues and embraces understanding.

 Decisions are made within the Major Administrative Units (MAUs).
 To ensure alignment in policy and practices, departments/centers/institutes should first communicate with MAU leadership before moving forward with any workplace decisions relative to returning to the on-site workplace.
 MAUs have the flexibility to determine how their teams work best (in-person, remote, or hybrid), keeping equity and individual team member circumstances in mind.